awsdocs/amazon-ec2-user-guide/doc_source/hibernate-spot-instances.md

 + The EBS volumes and private IP addresses of the instance are preserved\.
 + Instance store volumes and public IP addresses, other than Elastic IP addresses, are not preserved\.

-For information about hibernating On\-Demand Instances, see [Hibernate your On\-Demand or Reserved Linux instance](Hibernate.md)\.
+For information about hibernating On\-Demand Instances, see [Hibernate your On\-Demand Linux instance](Hibernate.md)\.

 ## Considerations<a name="hibernate-interrupted-spot-instances-considerations"></a>
 + Only Amazon EC2 can resume a hibernated Spot Instance\.